 To my huge relief I had a good sleep and felt fine in the morning.
-In fact when the same thing happened in the afternoon today, Carol suggested I take an antihistamine and that cleared it up, so it must have been some drastic allergic reaction to something.
+In fact when the same thing began to happen in the afternoon today, Carol suggested I take an antihistamine and that immediately cleared it up, so it must be some drastic allergic reaction to something.

 The streets around the hotel were pumping, even on a Monday night, but we have an early start tomorrow!